About Kulu

 What does "halal" mean?

 Halal is an Arabic word that broadly means 'permissible.'
-In the context of food, it refers to dietary requirements for Muslims.
+In the context of dining, it refers to permissible food and environments for Muslims.

 Why do different Muslims have different halal requirements?